hazelcast/hazelcast/docs/design/sql/14-keyed-watermark-support.md

 Any processor can generate watermarks based on any logic.
 The processor can:
 - generate new WMs
 - forward WMs from input
-- drop all WMs from input
+- drop WMs from input
 - anything else

 These are the typical rules: